From the FDA website, “When is LASIK not for me?”

 From the American Academy of Ophthalmology website:

-"In determining suitability, a baseline eye evaluation should include: Measurement of scotopic pupil size" Link (Update: 12/11/2011 - The text at this link has changed).
+"In determining suitability, a baseline eye evaluation should include: Measurement of scotopic pupil size" Link (Update 12/11/2011 - The text at this link has changed).

 From the ASCRS Eye Surgery Education Council website, LASIK Patient Screening Guidelines:

 "Measurement of pupil size in dim and room light.
 Pupil size is an important factor in counseling a candidate about night vision and planning the appropriate laser vision correction strategy."
-Link
+Link (Update 4/23/2014 - The text at this link has changed).

 From the Ophthalmic Mutual Insurance Company (OMIC) website:

 "As part of the independent evaluation, the surgeon must personally examine the patient’s eyes and ocular adnexa, perform a slit lamp exam, and carefully review topographies, pupil size, pachymetry, refractive stability, eye health history, and prior records."
-Link
+Link (Update 4/23/2014 - The text at this link has changed).

 From the Federal Trade Commission website: